jappeace/servant-fiat-content/Readme.md

 the running server (no filesystem BS): http://hackage.haskell.org/package/servant-js-0.9.4/docs/Servant-JS.html#v:jsForAPI

-Fear not! we can do this rather trivially.
-As shown by this module.
+Fear not! we can do this rather trivially, shown by this module.